PPRR Model & Framework: Prevention, Preparedness, Response, Recovery

 Why the PPRR Model Works

-- Respond faster and more efficiently to incidents
+• Respond faster and more efficiently during a crisis or disaster

 Building Organisational Resilience with Resilient Services